prohani/antigenicIsolation/README.md

   - python scripts are where you can find the Jupyter notebooks that implement the isolation forest algorithm.

 `notebook/` is where you can find a description of the data and some explanation of the project.

+`plotting/` contains some scripts that are used for plotting functions used in the Rmarkdown file in `notebook/`

+`figure/` contains `.png` files of the figures produced in the Rmarkdown file